gustavogoffe/subscribe_challenge/README.md

 ## PS

 - The method to round up to the nearest 0.05 hasn't been working correctly.
 So, I've spent around 20 minutes to fix it.
 - I haven't created the spec for the main.rb file.
-I had to mock the ``gets.chomp`` method and reproduce every step of the flow.
+I'd had to mock the ``gets.chomp`` method and reproduce every step of the flow.
 I could do it, but it will take more time.

 ## Logic to calculate taxes